moodymood/MiniFB_reti/README.md

 MiniFB_reti
 ===========

-A basic java application for social network management
+A basic java application for social network management.
+Look at the doc file for the complete documentation.